Learning Objectives

 is the coefficient of the omitted variable (

-) in the regression of the omitted variable (hsGPA
+ACT) in the regression of the omitted variable (hsGPA) on the included variable (ACT).

 # omitted variables formula for b1_tilde (approximate bias in ACT coefficient when hsGPA is omitted):